jupyterhub/systemdspawner/README.md

 use all CPU when nobody else is using CPU & forces them to automatically yield when other users want to use the CPU.

-The share of access can be adjusted with the `cpu_weight` option.
+The share of access each user gets can be adjusted with the `cpu_weight` option.

 ### `cpu_weight` ###